 In July of 1968, Warhol narrowly survived an attempt on his life by Valerie Solanis.
 Solanis, who had worked at The Factory occasionally, shot Warhol multiple times in the chest, proclaiming upon her arrest that he “had too much control over my life.”
-Throughout the 1970s, Warhol continued producing art as well as expanding his entrepreneurial interests by such ventures as founding Interview magazine and opening a night club.
-Warhol died in February 1987 from complications of a gall bladder operation.
+Throughout the 1970s, Warhol continued to produce art, as well as to expand his entrepreneurial interests through such ventures as founding Interview magazine as well as the opening of a successful nightclub.
+Andy Warhol died tragically in February 1987 from complications following a gall bladder operation.

 Long-Sharp Gallery recommends consultation of the following resources regarding the works and life of Andy Warhol, among others: